espocrm/documentation/docs/administration/formula.md

 `entity\isRelated(LINK, ID)`

-Checks whether target entity is related with another entity represented by LINK and ID.
+Checks whether a target entity is related with another entity represented by LINK and ID.

 #### entity\sumRelated